 Scroll down to the bottom of the page to find more information on accommodation and how to get to Valladolid.

 Valladolid is not particularly big, so everything is centred around two main places, one of these being the main plaza.
 Here, all around a big fountain, there are some weirdly shaped benches that you will see in several small towns in the Yucatan peninsula.
 Dominating the square, the Catedral de San Gervasio, with its simple lines and white stone walls takes you back to another time in history.
 Entrance to the church is free.
 We really enjoyed spending our first evening simply walking around the plaza, watching fireworks and looking at street artists at night.
 Not far from the main square, you can get to have a look at another cute colonial church, the one of St. Anne.

 Visit Cenote Zaci

 Named after the former name of the town, Cenote Zaci is another must-see.
-Situated five minutes away from the main square, Cenote Zaci is the second most iconic place of the town.
+Situated five minutes away from the main square, Cenote Zaci is the second most iconic place in the town.
 Usually busy with both tourists and local people, this is the place to go for your chill day or to do cliff jumping.
 While it certainly isn’t the clearest cenote water we have come across in the Yucatan, what other town in the world has a natural sinkhole right in the middle of it?
-Entrance fee is of 30 pesos.
+The entrance fee is 30 pesos.

 Go visit San Bernardino de Siena Monastery and watch the light show in the evening

-Just a ten minute walk away from the city centre, the Convent of San Bernardino de Siena is the second largest Franciscan construction in the Yucatan.
+Just a ten minute walk away from the city centre, the Convent of San Bernardino de Siena is the second-largest Franciscan construction in the Yucatan.
 Pretty to look at during the day, in the evening you can go there to enjoy a light show projected on its walls which tells the story of the town, both in Spanish and in English, every Wednesday night at 9pm.
-Entrance is free.
+The entrance is free.